Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 - social, cultural and international foundations of sport

-- strategic sport management, leadership, operations, venue and event management, governance
+- strategic sport management, leadership, operations, venue and event management and governance

 - ethics, diversity and inclusion